biosfood/tanaica/README.md

 ## Installing lib32-packages:
 If you want to install packages of the form ´lib32-XXX´, you need to activate the ´multilib´ repository in ´/etc/pacman.conf´ first!

+## Theming

+To change the desktop theme for window borders, open `lxappearance` and select the theme you want.